ErrorTzy/writings/notes/NKM/Untitled.md

 6. By assumption, $A$ apprehend how they are arranged together, and apprehend "is"
 7. From 5 and 6, $A$ does not apprehend the names "N" and "M"

 > why not say, one can apprehend every meaningful part of a proposition, and how they are arranged, but still do not apprehend the proposition itself (if taking propositions to be a structured external entity)?
 For example, I may apprehend the meaning of "here" perfectly well to confidently say "I am here", but without really knowing where exactly "here" refers to.
+In otherwords, I would reject 3.